spragl/Tlock/PERL.md

     Only loaded on demand.

+- $owner

+    The UID of the owner of the tlocks.

+    Will be silently ignored if it cannot be set.

+    Default value is -1.
+Which means the owner running the script.

+    Only loaded on demand.

 - $patience

-    Patience is the time a method will try to take or change a tlock, before it gives up.
+    Patience is the time a call will try to take or change a tlock, before it gives up.
 For example when tlock\_take tries to take a tlock that is already taken, it is the number of seconds it should wait for that tlock to be released before giving up.

     Dont confuse patience with timeout.

     Default patience value is 2.5 seconds.

     Only loaded on demand.

+## NAMED PARAMETERS

+All the tlock subroutines can be given optional named parameters.
+They must be written after the mandatory parameters.
+The names can be "conf", "dir", "marker", "owner" and "patience".
+See the [CONFIGURATION](#configuration) chapter for more details.

 # DEPENDENCIES